oracle-livelabs/sprints/analytics/sprint-oac-create-advanced-calculations/create-advanced-calculations.md

     ![Create Best Visualization to populate image](images/create-best-visualization.png)

-2. Right-click the image and select add statistics, selecting clusters or outliers.
+2. Right-click the image and select add statistics, selecting **clusters or outliers**.

     ![Select statistics for clusters or outliers](images/add-statistics-clusters.png)

-3. Right-click the populated statistics and select *add to my calculations*
+3. Right-click the populated statistics and select **add to my calculations**

     ![Select statistics for clusters or outliers](images/add-to-my-calculations.png)

 4. Notice that the calculation was added to the may calculations folder on the left hand side.
-Right-click and select edit calculation.
+More information and edits can be made to this algorithm by right-clicking and selecting **edit calculation**.

     ![view automatically populated calculations](images/edit-calculation.png)